 - Connect with friends, family, and colleagues through a shared online to-do list.

 2. OneNote Web Clipper

-It is possible to clip a full web page, an area of a web page as a screenshot, just the main article, or a visual bookmark of the page.
-Clips may be saved in any section of any notebook.
-The URL appears at the top of the clipped item.
+You can clip an entire web page, an area of a web page, just the main article, or a visual bookmark of the page using OneNote Web Clipper.
+Clips can be saved in any section or notebook.

 3. Sticky Notes

 Instead of wasting your time and paper by sticking Post-It notes to your monitor, why not store them on your Windows desktop?